kgw2611/LoGrove/README.md

 # LoGrove
-| Tag-powered community service for all photographers.
+| Tag-powered community service for all the photographers.

 | Built with a Spring Boot backend and a React native client.